Skip to content

 Bar and Line Charts, Box Plots, and Heatmaps

-These statistics plots use a setup interface similar to pivot tables.
-However, unlike pivot tables, any number of FCS files can be displayed per pivot position—ideal for summarizing replicate data.
+These statistics plots use a setup interface similar to pivot tables of flow plots.
+However, any number of FCS files can be displayed, making them ideal for summarizing replicate data.
 Annotations are used to select which FCS files to display.
+Annotations can also be used to define additional dimensions for line charts and heatmaps, creating pivot tables of statistics plots.

 Bar charts, line charts, and heatmaps show the arithmetic mean of all matching files, along with either the standard deviation or standard error of the mean (see replicate data).
 Box plots show the median line flanked by the first and third quartile, with whiskers spanning ±1.5 times the inter-quartile range and individual points for each sample in the plot.